 The pool is RIDICULOUSLY crowded.

 There are two small Mickey Shaped pools on the main deck.
 The kids are crammed into these pools like sardines.
+Literally.
 Kids who could normally swim had to wear lifejackets in the deep pool because there was no room to hold onto the edge.

-Disney Cruises: Are they worth it?
+So, are they worth it?

 When my kids are older, and will really enjoy the kids club more I may book again and take advantage of the R&R for me and my hubby.
 For now, I think that Disney doesn’t offer quite enough to make me convinced it’s worth the $$$ again.

 What do you think?
 What did you love about your cruise?
 Do you have a Disney Dream review?
 I welcome all your comments below!